centreon/centreon-plugins/docs/developer/guide.rst

   use Data::Dumper;
   print Dumper($result);

-This is an example of how to get multiple instances dynamically (memory modules of dell hardware) by using **load** function :
+This is an example of how to get multiple instances dynamically (memory modules of dell hardware) by using **load** method :

 .. code-block:: perl